iPaulPro/PolymarketAttestActionModule/README.md

 The Polymarket CLOB API plays the role of "Operator" and matches open orders.
 The  `@polymarkey/clob-client` library can be used to place orders, as well as query Markets and open orders.

-Here's an example of how to use the library to create an order:
+Here's an example of how to set up the CLOB client to place orders:

 ```js
 const host = process.env.CLOB_API_URL ?? "https://clob.polymarket.com";